Posted by Charlotte Lawes on Mon, 7 Aug, 2017 - 16:38

 In this edition we are treated to a celebration of the children and families in the Sangha, paintings by Kusalasara, a poem by Vishvantara, a cartoon strip on hindrances to meditation, banker-turned-Buddhist fundraiser Amalavajra, from FutureDharma Fund, on love and money, and music maker Tim Exile features in the latest instalment of Diary of a London Buddhist.

 Posted by Centre Team on Thu, 16 Feb, 2017 - 20:01

-Download archive updated 17th April 2017 to include Lokeshvara’s article on ‘A Reconciliation Process’ and version 1.1 of the Triratna Controversy FAQ, with individual versions also added below.
+Download archive updated 2nd May 2017 to include a German version of the Triratna Controversy FAQ. ***

 A number of friends have gotten in touch to ask where they can get easy access to resources around controversy arising from Triratna’s past, including responses to allegations of historical sexual misconduct and other issues that are still discussed at Buddhist Centres and online.

 Here’s a survey of all relevant public information and spaces on this site.
 We also encourage everyone to ...

 Dhammamegha recently interviewed Dhammarati for the Triratna International Council about an emerging project around the system of training in Triratna.
 It goes by the name of Sikkha (with a long a), which is a Pali word meaning ‘spiritual training’.
 It is about deepening our understanding of what and how we practice and teach within the Triratna community, and developing an explicit shared framework to talk about it.